-Thick, rich and spicy with a good kick of bourbon, my Bourbon Balsamic Steak Sauce recipe is what your steak has been begging for.
-Perfect for steaks, hamburgers, BBQ and baked beans, pretty much anything that needs a little zip will benefit from the kick that this steak sauce recipe can provide.
-I always serve my Bourbon Balsamic Steak Sauce steaming hot, it doesn’t make any sense to put cold sauce on a hot and juicy steak.
+Thick, rich, and spicy with a good kick of bourbon, my Bourbon Balsamic Steak Sauce recipe is what your steak has been begging for.
+A great sauce for steaks, hamburgers, BBQ, and baked beans.
+Pretty much anything that needs a little zip will benefit from the kick from this steak sauce recipe.
+I always serve my Bourbon Balsamic Steak Sauce steaming hot.
+It doesn’t make any sense to put cold steak sauce on a hot and juicy steak.

-There are no added chemicals or preservatives in this recipe so it can’t sit on the shelf for 6 months like the store-bought steak sauces.
-This steak sauce is a ‘use it or lose it’ recipe, it will only last in the refrigerator for one week.
-However, the sauce can be placed in ice cube trays, frozen and kept in the freezer in a sealed bag for up to 2 months.
+There are no added chemicals or preservatives in this steak sauce recipe.
+Therefore it can’t sit on the shelf for 6 months like the store-bought steak sauces.
+This Bourbon steak sauce is a ‘use it or lose it’ recipe.
+It will only last in the refrigerator for one week.
+However, the sauce can be placed in ice cube trays, frozen, and kept in the freezer in a sealed bag for up to 2 months.
 I use an entire quart of beef stock in this recipe and reduce it by 2/3 in order to really concentrate the flavor.

 Some good rules to follow when reducing stocks are:

-- Use a pot or skillet with a wide surface area, the wider it is the faster the broth will reduce.
+- Reduce liquid in a pot or skillet with a wide surface area.
+The wider it is the faster the broth will reduce.

 - Simmer, don’t boil.
 Boiling can make the stock bitter and a strong boil can emulsify the fat and make the reduction cloudy